kintone-labs/kintone-js-sdk/docs/reference/record.md

 ### addAllRecords(params)

 >* Add multiple records to an app.
->* Can insert over 2000 records to kintone app, but can't do rollback.
+>* Can insert over 2000 records to kintone app, but can't do the rollback.

 **Parameter**